Sardhendu/DeepFaceRecognition/README.md

 ## Deep Face Recognition

 ### ABOUT THE MODULE
 This Application implements ideas from the paper FaceNet by Florian Schroff, Dmitry Kalenichenko and James Philbin.
-The module is developed from scratch using Tensorflow and makes use of transfer learning with Google Net (NN4 small (96x96)) architecture.
+The module is developed from scratch using Tensorflow and makes use of transfer learning with Google Net (NN4 small (96x96)) architecture to recognize faces.

+### Why Transfer Learning:
+From a Deep learning perspective, to perform a classification task we need to have a lot of data to train a good model.
+Here a lot of Data could be several thousands, even more.
+Transfer learning allows us to use a predefined model (trained with millions of data) and augment/finetune on it for our classification problem.
+It is often suggested to use pretrained models that were trained on tasks similar to your classification problem.
+Here we use the pre-trained model that was trained on faces.

 ### OVERVIEW
 The application works in two simple ways.

-1. **Face Detection and Extraction**.
+1. [Face Detection and Extraction](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/data_transformer/detect_extract_faces.py).
 There are many implementation of Face Detection.
-The implementation we use here is the Haar classifier.
-Haar cascades are obtained online and used here.
-Visit https://github.com/opencv/opencv/tree/master/data/haarcascades for a complete list.
+The implementation we use here is the **Haar classifier**.
+Haar cascades are obtained online - visit [HERE](https://github.com/opencv/opencv/tree/master/data/haarcascades) for a complete list.

-2. **Face Recognition**: As discussed above we use the Inception NN4 small architecture.
+3. [Face Recognition](https://github.com/Sardhendu/DeepFaceRecognition/tree/master/nn): As discussed above we use the Inception NN4 small architecture.
 We obtained the pre-trained weights for each layer.

-   * *Training*: For training we freeze the weights for (1 to n-3) layers (conv1, conv2, conv3, 3a, 3b, 3c, 4a, 4e) and only train weights for the last few layers (5a, 5b, dense).
+   * *Training*: Suppose that we have **n** layers.
+For training we freeze the weights for (1 to n-3) layers (conv1, conv2, conv3, 3a, 3b, 3c, 4a, 4e) and only train weights for the last few layers (5a, 5b, dense).

-   * *Cross validation*: 10 Fold cross validation is performed for parameter tuning.
+   * *Cross validation*: 10 Fold cross validation is performed for [Parameter tuning](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/RecognitionTuneParams.ipynb).
 The model is re-trained, weights are updated using best parameter setting.

    * *Classification*: A 128 dimension embedding(feature) is obtained per image using Face Net architecture.
 A linear SVC (Support Vector Machine) is used to classify a face.

    * *Test*: During test time we first detect and extract all the faces using haar cascade.
 We then obtained 128 dimension embedding using the updated weight and then classify a face using SVM stored model.

-The pre-trained weights for the model can be found at:
+The pre-trained weights for the model can be found [HERE](https://github.com/iwantooxxoox/Keras-OpenFace/tree/master/weights):

-### Get Started.
+### Get Started with the modules.
-Mod 1. config.py: The config.py file consist all the settings that includes input_data_path, model_path, output_data_path, net_params, trainable_feature_names and etc.
+Mod 1. [config.py](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/config.py): The config.py file consist all the settings that includes input_data_path, model_path, output_data_path, net_params, trainable_feature_names and etc.

-Mod 2: main.py (Wraps the complete functionality for data generation, train and test)
+Mod 2: [main.py](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/main.py) (Wraps the complete functionality for data generation, train and test)

-  * Func1: generate_data.py: (../data_transformer/generate_data.py) This modules calls several functions inside the data_transformer folder.
-The ultimate goal for this modules is to create 10 fold cross validation batches and dump it in the respected path for the neural network model to pick up.
+  * [Data Generation](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/data_transformer/generate_data.py): This modules calls several functions inside the data_transformer folder.
+The ultimate goal for this modules is to create 10 fold cross validation batches and dump it in the disk.

-  * Func 2.
-RecognitionTuneParams.ipynb: The notebook allows you to play arround with different parameters and tune them based on average 10-fold accuracy and output probabilities.
+  * [Recognition Tune Params](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/RecognitionTuneParams.ipynb): The notebook allows you to play around with different parameters and tune them based on average 10-fold accuracy and output probabilities.
+Then the best tuning parameter can be chosen for model learning.

-  * Func 3. run.py: (../train_test/run.py): Once the batches are created using Mod 2 and parameters are decided using Mod 3, run.py trains the model again for the selected model params and stores a checkpoint in the disk.
+  * [Run](https://github.com/Sardhendu/DeepFaceRecognition/blob/master/train_test/run.py): Once the batches are created using **Data Generation** and parameters are decided using **Recognition Tune Params**, This module will trains the model again for the selected model params and stores a checkpoint in the disk.
 The checkpoints are used by the "Test" module to make predictions.

 ### Training Images